indigo423/retroflightsim/README.md

 # Retro Flight Simulator

-Quick and dirty attempt to replicate the visuals of late 80s / early 90s flight simulators, using as a reference MicroProse's F-117A Nighthawk Stealh Fighter 2.0 (1991).
+Quick and dirty attempt to replicate the visuals of late 80s / early 90s flight simulators, using as a reference MicroProse's F-117A Nighthawk Stealth Fighter 2.0 (1991).

 ## Live demo